Marcel Lagorce

-Antoine Marcel Lagorce (born 14 June 1932) is a French classical trumpeter.
+Antoine Marcel Lagorce (14 June 1932 – 11 May 2023) was a French classical trumpeter.

-Life
+Biography

-Born in Ussel (Corrèze), Lagorce was admitted in September 1951 to the Conservatoire de Paris where he met Maurice André.
+Born in Ussel (Corrèze), Lagorce was admitted in September 1951 to the Conservatoire de Paris, where he met Maurice André.

-He won a first prize for cornet in 1954 then a first prize for trumpet in 1955.
+Lagorce won a first prize for cornet in 1954 then a first prize for trumpet in 1955.

 In 1956, he joined the French Republican Guard Band.
 From 1957 to 1967 he was solo trumpeter with the Symphony Radio Orchestra, which became the Philharmonic Orchestra of the ORTF.
 From 1967 to 1993 he was solo trumpeter with the Orchestre de Paris.

-He has been a member of the brass quintet Ars Nova founded in 1964 by Georges Barboteu (French horn) with Bernard Jeannoutot (trumpet), Camille Verdier (trombone) and Elie Raynaud (tuba).
+Lagorce was a member of the brass quintet Ars Nova founded in 1964 by Georges Barboteu (French horn) with Bernard Jeannoutot (trumpet), Camille Verdier (trombone) and Elie Raynaud (tuba).